'Like fishing, you never know what you might catch'

 Steve Howley, Venice: It’s an exciting hobby, you learn technology, propagation, geography, plus you meet a lot of nice people.

-Steve Philips, West Villages: My dad and uncle were into amateur radio and the chatted (via radio).
+Steve Philips, West Villages: My dad and uncle were into amateur radio and they chatted (via radio).
 So I picked it up from them.
-It was a fun thing most of my brothers and sisters were also licensed at one point.
+It was a fun thing; most of my brothers and sisters were also licensed at one point.

 Eric Caldwell, North Port: Because I wanted to work with electronics and because I wanted to learn to communicate in a disaster.